Dilation and Evacuation (D&E) for Abortion

 - Pass a hollow tube (cannula) into the uterus.
 The cannula is attached by tubing to a bottle and a pump that provides a gentle vacuum to remove tissue in the uterus.
 Some cramping is felt during the rest of the procedure.

 - Pass a grasping instrument (forceps) into the uterus to grasp larger pieces of tissue.
 This is more likely in pregnancies of 16 weeks or more and is done before the uterine lining is scraped with a curette.

 - Use a curved instrument (curette) to gently scrape the lining of the uterus and remove tissue in the uterus.

-- Use suction, which may be done as a final step to make sure the uterine contents are completely removed.
+- Use suction.
+This may be done as a final step to make sure the uterine contents are completely removed.

-- Give you a medicine to reduce the amount of bleeding with the procedure.
+- Give you a medicine to reduce the amount of bleeding from the procedure.

 The uterine tissue removed during the D&E is examined to make sure that all of the tissue was removed and the abortion is complete.

 Doctors may use ultrasound during the D&E procedure to confirm that all of the tissue has been removed and the pregnancy has ended.

 Dilation and evacuation (D&E) is a surgical procedure.
 A normal recovery includes: